LukasKinder/THEIA/README.txt

-complie with gcc *.c
+complie with gcc *.c -lm -o theia

-run with "./a.out <path> print" with <path> being the path to some argumentation frame in trivial graph format and "print" being the optional variable that makes the program print the search tree if print = 1.
+run with "./theia -f <path>" with <path> being the path to some argumentation frame in trivial graph format
-The default in which the search tree is not printed is print = 0;

-Example "./a.out Frames/BigFrames/n100p3q34ve.tgf"
-or      "./a.out Frames/ICCMA2019.in 1"
+the -v flag may be used to print the search tree

+the -p flag may be used as well but the only valid argument is EE-CO (finding all complete sets).

+Example:
+./theia -p EE-CO  -f  example_ICCMA2019.tgf or
+./theia -f example_ICCMA2019.tgf -v